 Whilst the glamour had definitely faded by the 1990's, there were still some kudos associated with being offered a position as a Air Hostess (aka Cabin Crew, Flight Attendant and other politically correct titles these days).
-For example, to mark her "graduation as a woman" after having SRS, a 20 year old British transwoman applied in 1994 "just as a bit of fun" for a position as female cabin crew with a Middle Eastern airline.
-To her amazement she was selected and after passing her Wings course she then spent three years doing everything from cleaning up sick in the toilets to lap dancing for a Sheik on his private luxury yacht.
+For example, after having SRS, a 20 year old British transwoman applied in 1994 "just as a bit of fun" for a position as female cabin crew with a Middle Eastern airline.
+To her amazement she was selected and after passing her Wings course she then spent three years doing everything from cleaning up sick in the toilets to partying on luxury yachts.

 In 2011, Thailand based airline PC Air gained extensive press coverage when it announced that it had recruited four male-to-female transsexuals as cabin crew - with opinion highly split as to whether this was exploitation or a positive development for transgender equality.
 Unsurprisingly the new employees were very positive; Phuntakarn Sringern saying “I like a job where I can show my ability and I love to wear beautiful suits”.